 , with the results of the expressions in between being the list's elements.
 Lists of two elements or more can also be written with the ligature character ‿

-.
-This character has higher binding strength than any part of an expression.
+for namespace field access.
 If one of the elements is a compound expression, then it will need to be enclosed in parentheses.

 Blocks are written with curly braces {}